 Desk officers are also responsible for monitoring compliance and checking taxpayer accounts to ensure accuracy.
 Any payment challenges on the part of the taxpayer should be brought to the attention of the desk officer to ensure that the taxpayer remains compliant and avoid enforcement.

-CRM has proved to be effective over the past six months as it has improved service delivery.
+CRM has proved to be effective since it was introduced as it has improved service delivery.
 The program has minimized compliance gaps and errors in returns.
 It has also helped in improving compliance relating to return submissions and payments.